Glycemic Index of Kamut flour

 What is the glycemic index of Kamut flour?

-Kamut flour has a glycemic index (GI) of 45, which is classified as low GI.
-As a low GI food, Kamut flour provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Kamut flour has a glycemic index of 45, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Kamut flour?